 Discover our carefully curated list of some of the best day jobs for writers, from freelancing jobs that make money to blue-collar work; we’ve got it all!

 Even Dickens had a day job.
 The most popular fantasy story in literature may be the myth of the author who makes a living simply by writing books.
 Authors’ average income from writing is substantially below the poverty level, so unless you want to be a starving artist literally (not just aesthetically), you will need a day job to support your writing dream.
 Read our guide to learn how to generate income and become a freelance writer.

-In just the last five years, as I’ve earned my MFA and pursued my goal of writing and publishing my first novel, I’ve held an incredibly diverse array of day jobs.
-These ranged from legal aid attorney to English composition adjunct, from nonprofit director to landscaping crew, freelance writer to factory worker, and farmer to portrait photographer.
-From that experience, I can’t tell you precisely what the best job is for you personally, but I can tell you how to decide.
+In the last five years, as I’ve earned my MFA and pursued my goal of writing and publishing my first novel, I’ve held an incredibly diverse array of day jobs.
+These ranged from legal aid attorney to English composition adjunct, non-profit director to landscaping crew, freelance writer to factory worker, and farmer to portrait photographer.
+From that experience, I can’t tell you specifically what the best job is for you, but I can tell you how to decide.

 Do Most Authors Have a Day Job?

 The decline in pay for authors was not true for self-published authors, whose income has risen substantially over the last decade.
-However, they still make less than half of what traditionally published authors make, so unless you are a self-publishing wizard, you will still need a day job.
+However, they still make less than half of what traditionally published authors make, so you will still need a day job unless you are a self-publishing wizard.

 Factors to Consider When Choosing a Day Job